TheHotChilli/HPC_lib/README.md

 - Level 2:
   - GEMV
 - Level 3:
-  - (GEMM)
+  - (GEMM) - tbd

 ### test
 This subfolder contains tests for our implmentations of BLAS routines.
 For benchmarking we compare to the Intel Math Kernel Library (MKL).

 ### utils
-Contains several usefull functions that are used at various points within the project.
+Contains several functions that are used at various points within the project.

 ## Parallelizations/Optimization
 - GEMV